GANGANI/Deep_Learning_Project/README.md

 ## 📂 Dataset
 We use datasets from the [Bot Repository](https://botometer.osome.iu.edu/bot-repository/datasets.html), which include labeled human and bot accounts across multiple domains (political, commercial, general).

 - Total accounts: **40,604** (18,560 bots, 22,044 humans)
-- Filtered dataset: **55,408 accounts** (balanced between bots and humans)
 - Tweets analyzed: **10 million+**

+Data Preprocessing
-- Each account limited to its first 300 tweets, with a minimum threshold of 20 tweets.
+- Each account is limited to its first 300 tweets, with a minimum threshold of 20 tweets.
+- Tokenization and vocabulary creation for encoding BLOC strings.

 ### Dataset Summary